Maternity and parental leave

 If a pregnancy ends in a miscarriage or stillbirth within 16 weeks of the estimated due date, the employee is still entitled to maternity leave but is not entitled to parental leave.
 The leave will end 16 weeks after it begins.

-Birth and adoptive parents can take up to 37 weeks of unpaid parental leave.
-The length of parental leave may be increased in the future to align with Employment Insurance benefits.
+Birth and adoptive parents can take up to 62 weeks of unpaid parental leave.
+The number of weeks of leave exceeds the Employment Insurance benefit length by one week in recognition of the waiting period.
+Employees should be aware of this before taking their leave.

 Parental leave can be taken by: